 - If you are transitioning from older to new equipment, make sure there is no "disconnect" in being able to utilize equipment without any down time during the delivery process.
 You may require assistance with asset tagging, moving your older equipment to another location, and turnkey delivery.
 Again, a seamless transition is a priority; your goal is to keep patient service and personnel operating comfortably and at maximum efficiency.

 - During the planning stages, your team will likely coordinate each department's move-in to your new facility from the initialization of the move all the way through direct-to-site delivery.
 Consider professional equipment recommendations by knowledgeable, trained equipment specialists and report those recommendations to your end-users, requesting technical feedback.
 Examine the best temporary warehousing and storage options during the transition process and appoint several people to be in charge of staging; again, your end-users' input is valuable at every level of the decision-making process.

 More than capital equipment delivery

 Since medical facilities generally have policies and processes on equipment control and asset management, those policies must be reviewed and followed by any outside contractors and equipment service personnel you employ.
 Their knowledge and experience should be a primary consideration, as you consider an effective working relationship.
-Outside consultants can help you and your staff with technology assessment and equipment planning and assist you with pre-delivery or onsite biomedical equipment inspection, if needed.
+Outside consultants can help you and your staff with technology assessment and equipment planning, while also assisting you with pre-delivery or onsite biomedical equipment inspection, if needed.

 CME genuinely cares about superior customer service and has for over 34 years.
-We have provided customized service to work within our clients' capital equipment delivery time, location and budget requirements.
+We have provided customized service to work within our clients' capital equipment delivery times, locations, and budget requirements.